 Born and raised in Paraguay, Amelia spent much of her time drinking great coffee and avoiding the 40 ̊ C heat.
-She spent a year volunteering in Israel at the Bahá’í World Centre before arriving in Vancouver to pursue a B.A. in Cognitive Systems at the University of British Columbia (UBC).
+She moved to Vancouver to pursue a B.A. in Cognitive Systems at the University of British Columbia (UBC).
 Given her interest in business she also completed a minor Commerce.

 During her final year at UBC, Amelia worked as a research assistant at the Attentional Neuroscience lab, studying the relationship between cognition and gait.
 This is where she discovered her interest in data analysis and project management – and that gait is really just a fancy word for the way people walk.